 Hot flashes along with 90 degree temperatures are a sort of hell–maybe Dante’s 10th reserved for women who refuse to conform to old rules.
 But both can be beat.
-I got back on the pharmaceuticals and moved on to higher ground–heading south and east via Hwy 79 to Santa Ysabel and into Julian, California for a few days of cooler temps.
+I got back onto higher ground–heading south and east via Hwy 79 to Santa Ysabel and into Julian, California for a few days of cooler temps.
 I lucked into the Pinezanita Campground after stopping in Julian for lunch and pie.
 It’s pie country according to all the signs and the 53 varieties on the menu.
 Isn’t everywhere pie country?
 I chose strawberry rhubarb, not because it’s my favorite but because it’s so rare.

 Trees.
 Cooler.
 Elevation 4200 and so quiet you could hear a … wait… is that … a leaf blower?
 Noooo!
 People!
 It’s a campground–with trees and lots and lots of leaves.
 You are killing the campground ambiance!
 I went to the little office/market at the entrance and complained.
 Apparently they do every morning!
 OMG.